asciamanna/asciamanna.github.io/_drafts/programming-by-coincidence.md

 ## Practice Intentional Programming

 Test-Driven Development requires intentionality.
 When we write a failing test first that means we need to be thinking about what the method we want to write needs to do.
 We focus on _what_ it needs to do before we worry about _how_ it is going to do that.
 In other words, we need to know where we are headed.
 What is the behavior this class and method are responsible for?
 What is its signature?
-How does it interact with its client objects?
+How does it interact with its clients?
 What other objects does it need to interact with to do its job?
-Every TDD cycle includes refactoring, which creates many opportunities throughout the day to improve the design of our code and the design of our tests.
+Every TDD cycle includes refactoring, which creates many opportunities throughout the day to improve the design both the production code andd tests.
 Programming by Coincidence makes it impossible to practice TDD.

 Similarly, collaborative practices require this same intentionality when we create software.
 Watching a mob/ensemble programming session where the driver codes alone while others in the group remain silent, not able to guide the driver is a sign that they are accustomed to Programming by Coincidence and working in isolation.
 To guide an ensemble or be a good pairing partner, you need to work deliberately.